Prospective Adoptive parent(s) must meet the following criteria:

 Priority is given to adoptive applicants of Indian descent; however, non-Indian applicants are also eligible.

-Couples who have been in a common-law relationship for 5 years, and single applicants (never married, widowed, divorced) are also eligible.
+Couples must have been married for 2 years.
+Single applicants (never married, widowed, divorced) are also eligible.
 Only ONE divorce is permitted.

 Couples wishing to adopt a child under the age of three years must be between 25 and 50 years of age, with a maximum combined age of 90 years.
 Couples wishing to adopt a child over the age of three years must be between 25 and 55 years of age, with a maximum combined age of 105 years.
 Single applicants wishing to adopt a child under the age of three years must be between 30 and 45 years of age.
 Single applicants wishing to adopt a child over the age of three years must be between 30 and 50 years of age.